canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   CanJS can use promises in its [can-stache] templates.
 More on that below.

-- A basic CanJS application is a live-bound template (or view) rendered with a component's ViewModel.
+- A basic CanJS application is a live-bound template (or view) rendered with a component’s ViewModel.

-- A [can-stache] template is used to render data into a document fragment:

   ```js
   import { Component } from "can";